Testicle: Duct system

 The testes are covered by a tough fibrous shell called the tunica albuginea.
 Under the tunica albuginea, the testes contain very fine-coiled tubes called seminiferous tubules.
 The tubules are lined with a layer of cells (germ cells) that develop from puberty through old age into sperm cells (also known as spermatozoa or male gametes).
 The developing sperm travel through the seminiferous tubules to the rete testis located in the mediastinum testis, to the efferent ducts, and then to the epididymis where newly created sperm cells mature (spermatogenesis).
 The sperm move into the vas deferens, and are eventually expelled through the urethra and out of the urethral orifice through muscular contractions.

 Primary cell types

 Within the seminiferous tubules, the germ cells develop into spermatogonia, spermatocytes, spermatids and spermatozoa through the process of spermatogenesis.
 The gametes contain DNA for fertilization of an ovum.
-Sertoli cells – the true epithelium of the seminiferous epithelium, critical for the support of germ cell development into spermatozoa.
-Sertoli cells secrete inhibin.
+Sertoli cells are the true epithelium of the seminiferous epithelium, critical for the support of germ cell development into spermatozoa.
+Sertoli cells secrete inhibin, a hormone that plays a crucial role in regulating spermatogenesis by inhibiting the secretion of FSH from the pituitary gland, thus helping to regulate sperm production.
 Peritubular myoid cells surround the seminiferous tubules.

-Between tubules (interstitial cells) exist Leydig cells – cells localized between seminiferous tubules that produce and secrete testosterone and other androgens important for puberty (including secondary sexual characteristics like facial hair), sexual behavior, and libido.
-Sertoli cells support spermatogenesis.
+Between the seminiferous tubules are interstitial cells called Leydig cells that produce and secrete testosterone and other androgens important for puberty (including secondary sexual characteristics like facial hair), sexual behavior, and libido.
 Testosterone controls testicular volume.

 Immature Leydig cells and interstitial macrophages and epithelial cells are also present.